 One of the most notable Utah deer hunting units is the Henry Mountains.

 Because of conservative harvest, excellent habitat, recent burns and intensive management, the Henrys has produced some great deer.
 We have been very fortunate to have guided many hunters to some great bucks on the Henrys over the past several years.
-We've been able to harvest typical bucks from 202" to non-typicals scoring 245" and everything in between.
+We've been able to harvest multiple typical and non-typicals scoring 200"- 245" and everything in between.
 We appreciate our hunters, who by hiring us to assist them on their hunts, have allowed us to spend hundreds of days on the Henrys searching for bucks worthy of a Henry Mountains tag.
 We enjoy every minute of it.
 We make it a personal challenge to find the best bucks alive on the Henry Mountains and stick with them until season arrives.

 We guide mule deer hunts on the best limited entry draw units in Utah including the Henry Mountains, Paunsaugunt, San Juan Elk Ridge, and Fillmore Oak Creek.
 Tags in these units are tough to draw but they offer great opportunities at trophy bucks.
 There are some dramatic differences in these units during the different seasons.
 We highly favor hunting the archery and muzzleloader seasons to scout and hunt bucks in their summer patterns.
 By the time the rifle hunts come around, many of the best deer on some of these units have already been taken during the archery and muzzleloader seasons, or may migrate with weather, making relocating them tougher.

 We have very experienced guides on all of the units we hunt, and we never overbook too many hunters.
 This ensures our crew of guides can give their full attention each hunter deserves after drawing a coveted trophy deer tag.
 We take finding the best deer in each unit very seriously.
 If you apply in Utah and draw a permit, give us a call if you're looking for a guide on your hunt.